cheenepalliSubramanyam/cheenepalliSubramanyam/README.md

 ### 🔹 Text Summarization using T5 (NLP & Deep Learning)
 - Fine-tuned a T5 model for abstractive text summarization
 - Built the full training and inference pipeline using PyTorch
 - Applied text preprocessing and sequence-to-sequence learning method

----
+### 🔹 Customer Shopping Behavior Analysis (SQL + Python + Power BI)

-## 🌱 Currently Learning
+- Built a corporate-style end-to-end data analytics project to analyze customer purchasing behavior

-- MLOps & Advanced Cloud Deployment
+- Performed data cleaning, feature engineering, and exploratory data analysis using **Python (Pandas)**
-- Generative AI & Large Language Models
+- Loaded processed data into **PostgreSQL** and wrote SQL queries to analyze revenue, customer segments, loyalty, and purchase drivers
-- CI/CD for Machine Learning Projects
+- Designed interactive **Power BI dashboards** to visualize trends, customer segments, and business insights for decision-making

 ---

 ## 🎯 Career Goal

-To become a skilled **Machine Learning Engineer** who builds scalable, production-ready AI systems that solve real-world problems.
+To work as a Data Science professional applying data analytics, machine learning, and AI to derive insights and build scalable, real-world solutions.

 ---